crucials/mindwrite/README.md

 Instead of raw text, you can choose different blocks (like heading, check box, emoji, etc.).
 When you end up writing some info, you can export it to a PNG file :floppy_disk:.
 Documents deletion and updating are also available.

-:fire: New functionality - templates
+:fire: New functionality - document templates and JSON export/import.

 [View the app](https://mindwritee.netlify.app/) :eyes: